 Your registration details for the App should be given to you by your Organisation’s administrator.
 Once inside the App you will find this has been designed to be simple to use without specific instruction.
 We are continuing to develop the App to make this even more user-friendly and feature rich.
 Conidia have a detailed training video that will explain the use of the app and how to access the portal so tests results can be analysed and reports generated:

-The basic FUELSTAT® Result package is free of charge and that includes access to the app, results on a portal, results in Excel format and creation of a unique pdf for each test.
+Both access levels of the FUELSTAT® Result package are free of charge, including access to the app, results on a portal, results in Excel format and creation of a unique pdf for each test.
 Organisations requiring bespoke configuration may be subject to additional charges and organisations that contract Conidia Bioscience Limited for consultancy work with data provided by FUELSTAT® Result will be subject to agreed consultancy rates for each project.

 For access to the full features of FUELSTAT® Result with the Report Portal registration is required.
 Each Organisation has their own administrator who will set up users and assign username and login details.
 This process is part of our security feature to ensure privacy of company information.
 Our sales & application support team will provide assistance to your company to set up users through a simple back end registration process.
 Contact us if you have any additional queries.

 It is very simple; details are shown in the instructional video.